jimasp/behave-vsc/CONTRIBUTING.md

 - Configuration and logging is provided by the singleton `config`.
 ### Disposables
 - Any disposable object should either be added to `context.subscriptions.push` or disposed in a `finally` block or in the `deactivate()`.
 (The most common disposables are event handlers, filesystemwatchers, and cancelllation token sources.)
+### Diagnostics
+- Diagnostic logs are controlled via the extension setting `logDiagnostics` (this is enabled by default in the example projects and for most integration tests).
+- Diagnostics logs should be written via `diagLog()` and can be viewed in the debug console if debugging the extension itself, or otherwise via vscode command `Developer:Toggle developer tools`.
+- Diagnostics inside integration tests should use `console.log`.
 ### Error handling
 - Most of the time, i.e. outside of entry point/non-awaited functions, you want to use either `throw new WkspError(...)` if there is a workspace uri available to the function, or otherwise via `throw "mymessage"`.
 This will then get logged further up the stack by the entrypoint function.
 - Thrown errors with a type of `Error` (inc. `throw new WkspError`) will include the stack trace in the log. `throw "my error message"` will not.
 - Background (i.e. unawaited) async functions/promises should always contain a `try/catch` with a `config.logError`.
 - Any entry point functions/event handlers/hooks such as `activate`,`deactivate`, `onDidChangeConfiguration`, `onCancellationRequested`, `testRunHandler`, `OnDidChange` inside a filesystemwatcher, etc. should always have a `try/catch` with a `config.logError`.
 These are the top-level functions and so they need catches in order to log errors to the output window.
 - When adding a throw/logError, then ALWAYS test that error handling works as expected by deliberately throwing the error, i.e. check it gets gets logged correctly and only gets logged once.
 - Any thrown errors are going to reach the user, so they should be things that either the user can act upon to fix, or exceptions like logic errors and stuff that is never supposed to happen that should be raised as issues in github.
-Diagnostics are provided via console.error/warn/log and can be viewed via Developer:Toggle developer tools, or in the debug console if debugging the extension itself.

 ### Logging
 - Logging errors and warnings will cause the Behave VSC output window to be shown when logged, logging info will not.